This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 Of course, I thank my readers and express how valuable they are to me before finally closing the post.

 Don’t Force the Process

-Some posts take longer than others, and trying to force yourself to finish them rarely leads to a good high-quality post.
-Find a way to store drafts and research.
+Some posts take longer than others, and trying to force yourself to finish them rarely leads to an excellent high-quality post.
+Instead, find a way to store drafts and research.

-You can use your CMS (WordPress for instance), Word or other system.
+You can use your CMS (WordPress, for instance), Word, or another system.